 They’re cheaper than on-premise PBX phone systems, they’re easier to function, and they automatically do the work you would normally need an IT team for.
 To make sure you understand how they work, we put this guide together.

 What is VoIP?

-VoIP (Voice over Internet Protocol) technology is used for making communication over the internet possible.
+VoIP (Voice over Internet Protocol) technology is used for making business communication over the internet possible.
 VoIP, also known as Internet Telephony, converts voice vibrations to compressed digital signals that translate to data packets.
-Simply put, you are using the internet to make and receive phone calls, video calls, and texts.
+Simply put, you are using the internet to make and receive inbound calls, video calls, and texts.
 We could go on and on about VoIP, but that would require an entire article–for more info check out our VoIP glossary!